TrailsofGold/whitepaper/docs/governance/dao.md

 However the goal of the DAO is to progressively:
 - Enrich the contributors community (with people coming from outside inside|app)
 - Increase the DAO control over the game. that is: not only decide day to day treasury management, but also geting involved into game design and incoming features through proposals.

+?> Checkout [Contributing](governance/contributing.md) to know how to become a contributor.

+## Proposals

+Any PGLD token holder can submit and vote on proposals to the [DAO](https://app.aragon.org/#/daos/polygon/0x3e3c022c0d76cb53b8963a3836f379886f880a43/governance).

+Here are the rules for proposal submission:

+- Proposal must be discussed with the community before being submitted.
+- Proposal must be written in English.
+- Proposal must be written in a formal and respectful tone.
+- Proposal should stick to the template provided in this whitepaper.